-In this paper, instead of estimating the conditional independence structure of a single MGP, we are interested in characterizing the difference between two MGPs, $X$ and $Y$.
-For brevity, we will typically only explicitly define the notation for $X$; however, the reader should infer that all notation for $Y$ is defined analogously.
+In this paper, rather than estimating the conditional independence structure of a single MGP, we are interested in characterizing the difference between two MGPs, $X$ and $Y$.
+For brevity, we will typically only explicitly define the notation for $X$; however, the reader should infer that all the notation for $Y$ is defined analogously.
 As described in the introduction, \citet{li2007finding} and \citet{zhao2014direct} consider the setting where $X$ and $Y$ are multivariate Gaussian vectors, and define the differential graph $G_\Delta = \{V, E_\Delta\}$ by letting

 where $\Delta = (\Sigma^X)^{-1} - (\Sigma^Y)^{-1}$ and $\Sigma^X,\Sigma^Y$ are the covariance matrices of $X$ and $Y$.